flipcoder/dotfile-syncer/README.md

 Additionally, if you have individual files or dirs you want linked INSTEAD of the whole directory they are contained in, create a dotfiles.cfg next to them.
-For each file or folder, add them like this to the dotfiles.cfg (ini format):
+For each file or folder, add them like this to the dotfiles.cfg ffile (ini format):
 ```
     [NAME_HERE]
     link=true